penkamaster/moonlight-android/README.md

 # Moonlight

-this is an unofficial port of Moonlight for the Daydream platform.
+This is an unofficial port of Moonlight for the Daydream platform.
 It's based on the work of alandao https://github.com/alandao/moonlight-android.
 You can use the touchpad to resize the virtual screen.
 Download here https://goo.gl/Mw6uuR